nbharwani11/CS3308_Final_Project/TESTING.md

 - Sean Mulligan
 - Naureen Bharwani

-## Automated Test Cases:
-Explain how to run the test cases and the expected output.
-The instructor should be able to clone your repository and replicate your test results.
-You should have at least three automated tests.

 ## User Acceptance Testing:
 The purpose of these tests is to have a formatted plan that you could provide to users to go through the steps in using your application and report whether it was successful or not.